Eisregen

 Eisregen is a German extreme metal band formed in 1995.
 The members are from Tambach-Dietharz, a village in Thuringia.
 Four of the band's albums are banned in Germany, with different restriction levels.

 History

-In English, Eisregen translates to "ice rain".
-The band received scrutiny from the German authorities due to their morbid lyrics, causing three of their albums to be banned in Germany by the Federal Department for Media Harmful to Young Persons.
+Eisregen is German for "ice rain".
+The band were scrutinized by German authorities due to their morbid lyrics.
+Three of their albums were banned in Germany by the Federal Department for Media Harmful to Young Persons.

-Eisregen originally planned to disband after releasing a final album called Menschenmaterial (in direct translation means "human resources", a dehumanizing reference towards humans being "spendable" like mineral or natural resources), but announced that they will continue to work together.
+Eisregen planned to disband after releasing Menschenmaterial, but announced that they would continue to work together.

 Musical style

-Eisregen's old albums were more black metal-influenced than the newer ones.
-Their gothic influences which includes violin sections first came with 1998's Krebskolonie ("cancer colony"), which is also considered the band's best album by many of their fans, is now a typical addition to the band's discography.
+Eisregen's old albums were black metal-influenced.
+Their gothic influences appeared on 1998's Krebskolonie ("cancer colony"), considered the band's best album by many fans.

-Although Eisregen were criticized for their morbid horror and splatter-influenced lyrics, their songs also have some humorous undertones and sometimes even deal with social or historical topics (e.g. "Schwarze Rose", "vom Muttermord", "Ripper von Rostow", "Eisenkreuzkrieger", "17 Kerzen am Dom") in a fictional way.
+Although Eisregen were criticized for their lyrics, their songs have humorous undertones, and sometimes deal with social or historical topics (e.g. "Schwarze Rose", "vom Muttermord", "Ripper von Rostow", "Eisenkreuzkrieger", "17 Kerzen am Dom") in a fictional way.